lando/lando/docs/config/drupal8.md

 ## Importing Your Database

-Once you've started up your Drupal 8 site you will need to pull in your database and files before you can really start to dev all the dev.
+Once you've started up your Drupal 8 site, you will need to pull in your database and files before you can really start to dev all the dev.
 Pulling your files is as easy as downloading an archive and extracting it to the correct location.
 Importing a database can be done using our helpful `lando db-import` command.

 ```bash
 # Grab your database dump